Registration

 Based on the number of total credits completed, determine your registration date and time.

-Visit ClassFinder to plan future schedules.
+Visit ClassFinder or Browse Classes to plan future schedules.
 Utilize your Degree Works worksheet hyperlinks to determine available GURs, minor, major, and university requirements by upcoming quarter.

 To review a future schedule, please connect with a department advisor and/or contact your faculty advisor to set up an appointment.
 Not sure who your faculty advisor is?
 Check Degree Works